-As shown in Table 2, the detection rates for IPCTC (i.e. true positive rates for detecting IPCTC) are 1.0 for all tests except the regularity test, whose detection rate is only 0.49.
+As shown in Table 2, the detection rates for IPCTC (i.e. true positive rates for detecting IPCTC) are 1.0 for all tests except the regularity test, whose detection rate is only 0.54.
 The regularity test measures sets of 100 packets and the timing-interval t is rotated after each set of 100 packets, so the regularity test observes three distinct variances and accurately measures the regularity of IPCTC.
 The problem though is not measuring IPCTC, but measuring legitimate traffic.
 The very high standard deviation of the regularity test against legitimate traffic makes it impossible to differentiate IPCTC from legitimate samples without a higher false positive rate.
 Moreover, if we increase the timing-interval t to greater than 100 packets, the regularity test observes a different number of packets for each t value within each window, as the sets of t packets overlap with the window at different points, making the test less reliable.
 However, if we decrease the timing-interval t to much less than 100 packets, the regularity test observes a similar number of packets for each t value within each window and the variance for each window is similar, which makes the test more reliable.

 Still, the main problem with the regularity test is its high standard deviation for legitimate traffic.
 The regularity test is very sensitive to outliers in legitimate traffic.
 For example, if σ_i is very small, due to a sequence of similar inter-packet delays, and σ_j is average or larger, then $\frac{|\sigma_i - \sigma_j|}{\sigma_i}$ is very large, especially for the values of σ_i close to zero, which are not uncommon.
-In fact, one such outlier in a sample is more than sufficient to make a covert sample appear to be a le-
+In fact, one

-Table 1: IPCTC test scores
+TABLE 1 IPCTC test scores

-LEGIT-HTTP IPCTC
+HTTP-TEST IPC TC

 test mean stdev mean stdev

 KSTEST 0.180 0.077 0.708 0.000

-regularity 12.605 22.973 0.330 0.056
+regularity 35.726 36.635 0.330 0.056

-EN 17.794 0.862 3.059 0.032
+EN 10.454 0.152 6.250 0.028

 CCE 1.964 0.149 2.216 0.013

-Table 2: IPCTC detection rates
+TABLE 2 IPCTC detection rates

-LEGIT-HTTP IPCTC
+HTTP-TEST IPCTC

 test false positive true positive

-$KSTEST \ge 0.35$.01 1.00
+$KSTEST \ge 0.36$.00 1.00

-$regularity \le 0.34$.01 .49
+$regularity \leq 0.41$.01 .54

-$EN \le 15.12$.01 1.00
+$EN \le 8.56$.01 1.00

-$CCE \ge 2.18$.01 1.00
+$CCE \ge 2.16$.01 1.00

-gitimate sample.
+such outlier in a sample is more than sufficient to make a covert sample appear to be a legitimate sample.
 The high variance of the regularity test demonstrates that it is important to examine more than the average test score, since the variance and distribution of test scores are critical to the successful detection of covert timing channels.